Exabyte-io/documentation/docs/materials/overview.md

 This section contains information about how we store materials data and the individual properties.

-# Explorer Interface
+# User Interface

-Specific features pertaining to the Explorer Interface of the Materials collection are explained [here](ui/explorer.md).
+Specific features pertaining to the **Explorer Interface** of the Materials collection are explained [here](ui/explorer.md).
+The **Materials Designer** is introduced [in this other page](/materials-designer/overview.md), whereas its differences with respect to the **Viewer Interface** relevant for materials are highlighted [separately](ui/viewer.md).

 # Data

-[Data](data.md) section contains example JSON representation of materials and its detailed explanation.
+The [Data](data.md) section contains an example of JSON representation of a material, with its detailed explanation.

 # Properties

-[Properties](properties.md) section explains the general classification and contains examples of characteristic properties.
+The [Properties](properties.md) section explains the general classification and contains examples of characteristic properties.

 # Actions

-Actions section explains and provides visual examples of actions users can perform on materials.
+The Actions section explains and provides visual examples of actions that users can perform on materials.
+These actions are introduced [in the following page](actions/overview.md).

+# Importing from the Bank

+Instructions on how to operate the Materials-specific Bank repository can be retrieved [here](bank.md).